 John McLarty: The spirit of God does.

-Kimberly Faith: And that’s that’s why I love the way that Genesis opens up with introducing the spirit as hovering over the chaos, the darkness.
+Kimberly Faith: And that’s why I love the way that Genesis opens up with introducing the spirit as hovering over the chaos, the darkness.

 John McLarty: Yeah.
-Pearing.
+Caring.

 Kimberly Faith: Yeah.
-And it’s and it’s very comforting because if the when the Holy Spirit when we have the Holy Spirit in us, we have that resource.
+And it’s very comforting because when we have the Holy Spirit in us, we have that resource.
 He is waiting.
 It’s like he’s waiting.
 Okay.
+Just ask.
+Just say help, and I got it.
+I already know what’s in your mind.
+I already know what your confusion is.
+But just surrender.

 John McLarty: Yeah.
 I’m just thinking about actual you know, I just think of times in my life that I’ve just been, I call it gut punched.
-I’m gonna give a funny example, Kim, but it was I had an an old vehicle.
-I an old well, it’s kinda new to us, but it was this it was actually it was an ’88 Ford Bronco.
-And it was getting a little old, so I’d taken the insurance off of it, the comprehensive
+I’m going to give a funny example, Kim, but I had an old vehicle.
+Well, it was kind of new to us, but it was actually an ’88 Ford Bronco.
+And it was getting a little old, so I’d taken the insurance off of it, the comprehensive and only had liability.
+And like five days later, I won’t say who, but a family member was involved in an accident and totaled that vehicle.

 Kimberly Faith: Oh my goodness.